Summer of the Mariposas

 Is it any good?

-Award-winning author Gaudalupe Garcia McCall obviously writes what she knows.
+McCall obviously writes what she knows; the firsthand knowledge of being raised Mexican and American (with so many sisters!) comes through in her achingly realistic story.
 Not only did she grow up in the same town as her characters, but she also has five younger sisters to whom she dedicated the book.
-That firsthand knowledge of being raised Mexican and American (with so many sisters!) comes through in her story, which is achingly realistic when it comes to the Garza sisters' interactions.
 Although the sisters make a lot of decisions that will make adult readers cringe in horror, it makes perfect sense that alternately naive and know-it-allish preteens and adolescents would make a lot of mistakes on a fantastical journey toward self-discovery and reconciliation with their mother.

 The author excels at depicting the love between mothers and children.
 Whether it's the cancer-stricken Mami in Under the Mesquite or the downtrodden and jilted Mamá (or the eternally grieving La Llorona) in Summer of Mariposas, Garcia McCall beautifully describes the unconditional and fierce way a mother cares for her hijitas.
 It's hard to find truly multicultural literature for tweens and teens, so it's a relief to know authors like Garcia McCall make it a priority to explore the way bilingual kids navigate both cultures.